tessG/Torsdagsopgaver4-Scanner-and-File/README.md

   <p>use a for-each loop for printing the options</p>
 </details>

 3.f.
-Still in the <code>showMenu</code> method, create a new Scanner object and then a variable <code>String choice<code> and assign it the user's input.
+Still in the <code>showMenu</code> method, create a new Scanner object and then a variable <code>String choice</code> and assign it the user's input.

 <details>
   <summary>Hint</summary>